Chinelo Okparanta

-Chinelo Okparanta (born 1981) is a Nigerian-American novelist and short-story writer.
+Chinelo Okparanta (born 1981) is a Nigerian-American novelist and short story writer.
 She was born in Port Harcourt, Nigeria, where she was raised until the age of 10, when she immigrated to the United States with her family.
+She grew up as a Jehovah’s Witness.
+In 2012 she was spotlighted as one of Granta’s New Voices.

 Early life

 Chinelo Okparanta was born in Port Harcourt, Nigeria, and at the age of 10 migrated with her family to the US.
-She was educated at Pennsylvania State University (Schreyer Honors College), Rutgers University and the Iowa Writers' Workshop.
+She was educated at Pennsylvania State University (Schreyer Honors College), Rutgers University, and the Iowa Writers' Workshop.

 Career

-Okparanta has published short stories in publications including Granta, The New Yorker, Tin House, The Kenyon Review, The Southern Review, TriQuarterly, Conjunctions, Subtropics and The Coffin Factory.
-Her essays have appeared in AGNI, The Story Prize blog, and the University of Iowa, International Writing Program blog.

-Okparanta has held fellowships or visiting professorships at The University of Iowa, Colgate University, Purdue University, City College of New York, and Columbia University.
+Okparanta has published short stories in publications including Granta, The New Yorker, Tin House, The Kenyon Review, The Southern Review, TriQuarterly, Conjunctions, Subtropics, and The Coffin Factory.
+Her essays have appeared in Harper’s Bazaar, Literary Hub, AGNI, The Story Prize blog, and the University of Iowa International Writing Program blog.
+Okparanta has held fellowships or visiting professorships at the University of Iowa, Colgate University, Purdue University, City College of New York, Columbia University, and Middlebury College.
 She was associate professor of English & Creative Writing (Fiction) at Bucknell University, where she was also C. Graydon & Mary E. Rogers Faculty Research Fellow as well as Margaret Hollinshead Ley Professor in Poetry & Creative Writing until 2021.
 She is currently associate professor of English and Director of the Program in Creative Writing at Swarthmore College.

-Her debut short-story collection, Happiness, Like Water (Granta Books and Houghton Mifflin Harcourt), was longlisted for the 2013 Frank O'Connor International Short Story Award, a finalist for the 2014 New York Public Library Young Lions Fiction Award, and won the 2014 Lambda Literary Award for Lesbian Fiction.
+Her debut short story collection, Happiness, Like Water (Granta Books/Houghton Mifflin Harcourt), was longlisted for the 2013 Frank O'Connor International Short Story Award, was a finalist for the 2014 New York Public Library Young Lions Fiction Award, and won the 2014 Lambda Literary Award for Lesbian Fiction.
 She has been nominated for a United States Artists Fellowship and was a finalist for the 2014 Rolex Mentor and Protégé Arts Initiative in Literature.
-Other honors include the 2013 Society of Midland Authors Award (finalist), the 2013 Caine Prize for African Writing (finalist), and more.
+She was also a finalist for the 2013 Society of Midland Authors Award and the 2013 Caine Prize for African Writing.

-Her short story "Fairness" was 2014 included in The PEN/O. Henry Prize Stories, among 20 short stories of this year.
+Her short story "Fairness" was included in the 2013 PEN/O. Henry Prize Stories, among 20 other short stories.

-Happiness, Like Water was an Editors' Choice for The New York Times Book Review on September 20, 2013.
-The collection was also listed as one of The Guardians Best African Fiction of 2013, and in December 2014 was announced as being a finalist for the Nigerian Etisalat Prize for Literature.
+Happiness, Like Water was a New York Times Book Review Editor's Choice on September 20, 2013.
+The collection was also listed as one of The Guardians Best African Fiction of 2013, and in December 2014 was announced as a finalist for the Etisalat Prize for Literature.
+At the peak of Nigerian anti-gay legislation in 2015, Okparanta feared for her life and worried about travelling to the country for the prize ceremony.